Sreenav14/Multi-Agents-/README.md

 # Multi-Agent Studio MVP

-A **Rowboat-style** multi-agent orchestration platform with LLM-driven tool calling.
+A multi-agent orchestration platform with LLM-driven tool calling.
 Build, test, and deploy AI assistants with multiple agents that can use external tools dynamically.

 ## 🏗️ Architecture Overview